Nuclear chemistry: Main areas

 For further details please see the page on radiochemistry.

 Radiation chemistry

-Radiation chemistry is the study of the chemical effects of radiation on the matter; this is very different from radiochemistry as no radioactivity needs to be present in the material which is being chemically changed by the radiation.
+Radiation chemistry is the study of the chemical effects of radiation on matter; this is very different from radiochemistry as no radioactivity needs to be present in the material which is being chemically changed by the radiation.
 An example is the conversion of water into hydrogen gas and hydrogen peroxide.
 Prior to radiation chemistry, it was commonly believed that pure water could not be destroyed.

 Initial experiments were focused on understanding the effects of radiation on matter.
 Using a X-ray generator, Hugo Fricke studied the biological effects of radiation as it became a common treatment option and diagnostic method.
 Fricke proposed and subsequently proved that the energy from X - rays were able to convert water into activated water, allowing it to react with dissolved species.

 Chemistry for nuclear power

 Radiochemistry, radiation chemistry and nuclear chemical engineering play a very important role for uranium and thorium fuel precursors synthesis, starting from ores of these elements, fuel fabrication, coolant chemistry, fuel reprocessing, radioactive waste treatment and storage, monitoring of radioactive elements release during reactor operation and radioactive geological storage, etc.